An Ecology Florida Feature

 by Monica Starr

-Monica Starr is the Public Communications Facilitator for Ecology Florida and Associate Editor of Ecology Florida News.
-She holds a Master’s Degree in Global Sustainability from the University of South Florida.
+Monica Starr is an intern with Ecology Florida, serving as the Public Communications Facilitator for Ecology Florida News.
+Monica is a graduate student at the University of South Florida studying Global Sustainability.

 At the beginning of the month, thousands of gallons of oil was discovered to have leaked into the water off the Southern California coast.
 According to authorities, a massive cargo ship anchor might have dragged and punctured an oil pipeline, but the timeline of events is blurry.
 The result from this damaged pipeline is over 25,000 gallons of crude oil in the Pacific Ocean.
 There has been a lot of back and forth about who is to blame for this situation and more importantly, who is responsible for now cleaning up the mess.?

 More recently, a federal investigation was conducted in order to determine the cause of this damaging spill.
 It was officially reported that the U.S. Coastguard investigators believe that months prior to this spill, a cargo ship dragged an anchor across the underwater pipeline.
 This damaged the pipeline at the time, but did not break the line.
 Investigators explain that the October leak could be due to a more recent impact on that already damaged pipeline.?

 The U.S. Coastguard investigation team is still looking at different vessels and potential scenarios for what happened earlier this month.
 The environmental and economic impacts of an oil spill of this magnitude could have lasting impacts for years to come.
 This oil spill has already killed birds, fish and mammals in the Pacific and will continue to impact these marine ecosystems.?